Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 kubectl get services `kubectl get services --namespace=alfresco | grep email | awk '{print $1}'` --namespace=alfresco
 ```

-This produces an output similar to the one below - the ELB DNS name is shown in the "EXTERNAL-IP" column.
+This produces an output similar to the one below - the ELB DNS name is shown in the `EXTERNAL-IP` column.

 ```bash
 NAME                          TYPE           CLUSTER-IP      EXTERNAL-IP                                                               PORT(S)          AGE